 Your engine can actually be destroyed if the ethanol content in the fuel you use is too high.
 That’s one reason AAA has come out against the new 15% ethanol blends.
 They’re only supposed to be used in the most recent vehicles.
 But a lot of consumers are confused about the difference, and there likely will be many cases where E15 is fueled into a vehicle not designed to handle it.
 In some cases, the cost to replace the engine in a vehicle is more expensive than just purchasing a new car.
 And the large majority of insurance companies do not provide coverage for these types of damages and losses, so you are on your own if this happens to you.

 As stated above, there are several remedies for ethanol damage.
 It's not as simple as just going into the engine or fuel delivery system and smoothing over the damage.

 The most obvious way to prevent ethanol damage is to always use the proper fuel in your vehicle.
 Check the manufacturer's recommendations for your vehicle, and always follow those guidelines.
-There are also additives that you can use in your vehicle to prevent ethanol related problems.
-These additives are easily added to a tank of fuel in your vehicle, and are relatively inexpensive.
-Even the most car unsavvy driver can use these products to help protect a vehicle from damage.
+There are also additives that you can use in your vehicle to prevent ethanol-related problems.
+These additives are easily added to a tank of fuel in your vehicle and are relatively inexpensive.
+Even the most car unsavvy drivers can use these products to help protect a vehicle from damage.